For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-One such chef, Harry Franklyn Hall, grew to fame in Philly and went on to pen 300 Ways to Cook and Serve Shellfish, which served as an inspiring tenet for the Rex at the Royal’s menu.
+One such chef, Harry Franklyn Hall, grew to fame in Philly and went on to pen 300 Ways to Cook and Serve Shellfish, which served as an inspiration for the menu at Rex at the Royal.
 Stop by for dishes like shrimp and grits, braised collard greens, frogmore stew and the must-order She Crab Soup.

-One in five Rhode Island inhabitants claims Italian roots, so it should come as no surprise that the state’s best traditional restaurant offers a taste of the motherland.
-Since the 1980s, owners (and chefs) Johanne Killeen and George Germon have offered guests at Providence’s Al Forno restaurant dishes that reflect the area’s bounty with ingredients plucked from New England farms and waters.
+One in five Rhode Island inhabitants claims Italian roots, so it should come as no surprise that the best traditional restaurant in Rhode Island offers a taste of the motherland.
+Since the 1980s, chef-owners Johanne Killeen and George Germon have offered guests at Providence’s Al Forno restaurant dishes that reflect the area’s bounty, with ingredients plucked from New England farms and waters.
 The riverfront restaurant’s signature is its array of grilled pizzas, but other hits include the Dirty Steak with Hot Fanny Sauce, Clams Al Forno and made-to-order desserts (just try passing on the hand-churned ice cream).

 Brussel Sprouts And Ham At Sobys In South Carolina Via Tripadvisor